 What we can learn from this SaaS design

-- Good location of the CTA button.
-Placing an upgrade button on the top of the screen is a great idea as it is easy to notice, but at the same time doesn’t distract users from completing their tasks.
+- Mind the place of your CTA button.
+Having an upgrade button on the top of the screen is a great idea as it is easy to notice, but at the same time doesn’t distract users from completing their tasks.

-- It’s easy to upgrade the plan.
+- Make it easy to upgrade the plan.
 Users don’t have to spend their valuable time searching for the CTA, it’s easy to notice and quick to access.
 Once they choose to upgrade, there is a modal window with key information only and one field to fill in.

-- The annual plan is highlighted.
-It’s important to highlight the plan that would bring the most value to the majority of your customers.
-And that’s what Buffer does with its annual subscription.
+- Highlight the plan that would bring the most value to the majority of your customers.
+Buffer does this with its annual subscription.
+You can choose whatever works for your business.

-To completely delete a prototype the user has to manually put checks in three boxes.
-This way, they make sure their customers think twice before getting rid of their creation.
+To completely delete a prototype, users have to manually put checks in three boxes.
+This way, the business makes sure their customers think twice before getting rid of their creation.

 What we can learn from this SaaS design

 To make the user experience better and customers more satisfied, it’s important to help users avoid making mistakes.
-Invision’s error prevention window copes with the above issue very well as:
+Invision’s error prevention window copes with the above issue very well.
+So, when designing your product, try to:

-- It eliminates user frustration.
+- Eliminate user frustration.
 Intuitive design helps people quickly complete their tasks, but sometimes relying on automated thinking can lead to making irreversible mistakes and unhappy users.
-Asking people to confirm the action ensures they read the information next to the checkboxes and gives them a chance to stop the wrong decision.
+Asking people to confirm the action ensures they read the information next to the checkboxes and gives them a chance to stop making wrong decisions.

-- It has a great visual design.
-The modal window has the warning icon, sufficient contrast, clear and straightforward copy, a CTA that stands out from the rest of the content, and a greyish background that helps attract users’ attention.
+- Use clear visual communication.
+Here, the modal window has the warning icon, sufficient contrast, clear and straightforward copy.
+A CTA stands out from the rest of the content, and a greyish background that helps attract users’ attention.

-- The use of checkboxes ensures that users take action and therefore clearly understand what decision they make.
+- Use the checkboxes to ensure that users clearly understand what decision they make.

 Blinkist is a SaaS book summaries platform that quickly explains key insights from non-fiction books.
 The app focuses on the mobile format and has a great mobile app card UI design.